 Fever, chills, or unexplained weight loss

-Back or neck pain with fever can point to an infection.
-Pain with unexplained weight loss can raise other concerns.
-Neither symptom belongs in the usual muscle-strain category.
+Back or neck pain with fever can point to a spinal infection.
+Pain alongside unexplained weight loss can raise other concerns.
+Neither symptom belongs in the muscle-strain category, and neither should be waited out.

 Severe headache, neck stiffness, or trouble walking